 What is the Endogenous Growth Theory?

-The endogenous growth theory is the idea that economic growth is due to reasons that are internal to the economy and not because of external reasons.
-The theory is built on the concept that improvements in innovation, knowledge, and human capital leads to increased productivity, which positively affects economic outlook.
+The endogenous growth theory is the concept that economic growth is due to factors that are internal to the economy and not because of external ones.
+The theory is built on the idea that improvements in innovation, knowledge, and human capital lead to increased productivity, positively affecting the economic outlook.

 Understanding the Endogenous Growth Theory

-The endogenous growth theory was first created due to deficiencies and dissatisfactions in the idea of how exogenous factors determined long-term economic growth.
+The endogenous growth theory was first created due to deficiencies and dissatisfaction with the idea that exogenous factors determined long-term economic growth.
 In particular, the theory was established to refute the neoclassical exogenous growth models, as it made predictions about economic growth without factoring in technological change.